Skip to content

 The platform, running.

-A live trace of the discovery pipeline, end to end: classifying candidates, generating new ones, screening, synthesizing, closing the loop with a collaborating lab.
+A live trace of the discovery pipeline, end to end: classifying candidates, generating new ones, screening, synthesizing, handing them to a collaborating lab to measure.
 Hover any line to decode the physics behind it.

 events